sher1w/sher1w/Readme.md

 **Fake News Detection — Hindi & Konkani NLP**

 This is my final year project and honestly the most technically challenging thing I've worked on.
-We're building a detection system for two languages that barely have any existing tools — Konkani especially has almost nothing.
+We're building a detection system for two languages that barely have any existing tools , Konkani especially has almost nothing.
 I'm working on the pipeline: text preprocessing, feature extraction, cross-lingual translation using IndicTrans and Bhashini, and running transformer models (mBERT, Sarvam LLM) on top of it.

-We're also building the first labeled Konkani dataset for this problem — currently being verified by a linguist at Goa University.
+We're also building the first labeled Konkani dataset for this problem , currently being verified by a linguist at Goa University.
 It's a lot of moving parts and I've learned more debugging this than anything else.

 ---

 ## Background

 - A handful of **IIT certifications** in Porgramming, project management, and systems
-- Comfortable with **Java, Python, C, C++** and working in Linux environments
+- Comfortable with **Java, Python, C, C++ ,R** and working in Linux environments
 - Know my way around **React,  Flask, Firebase, MySQL, Git**

 ---